 During pregnancy, you already have enough on your mind.
 Therefore a strict fasting protocol would probably only increase the stress.

-If you do not take care of yourself, you run the risk of not providing your child with the high-quality food it needs.
+If you do not take care of yourself, you risk not providing your child with the high-quality food it needs.

 Above all, long-term effects are largely unclear due to a lack of appropriate research.

-With this in mind, we have to conclude that rigorous intermittent fasting during pregnancy is a risk.
+With this in mind, we must conclude that rigorous intermittent fasting during pregnancy is risky.

 Ultimately, adequate nutrient supply for mother and child has priority.

-For example, iron deficiency is a problem that occurs in pregnant women, as the iron requirement increases exponentially due to the fetus.
-Accordingly, potential anemia is a threat to both the child and the mother (Garzon et al. 202011).
+For example, iron deficiency is a problem in pregnant women, as the iron requirement increases exponentially due to the fetus.
+Accordingly, potential anemia threatens the child and the mother (Garzon et al. 202011).

 But Intermittent Fasting Helped Me Get Pregnant

 In our context, it’s interesting that restoring the natural balance between feasting and fasting can benefit fertility.